system76/docs/content/clear-cache-and-cookies.md

 ## Chrome

 In Chrome, the option to delete browsing data is in the browser menu or a shortcut of `Ctrl`+`Shift`+`Del` can be used.
-To choose options of which history, cookies and cache to delete, access the `Settings`-> `Privacy and Security` tab and choose `Delete browsing data`.
+To choose options of which history, cookies, and cache to delete, access the `Settings`-> `Privacy and Security` tab and choose `Delete browsing data`.

 ![Chrome](/images/clear-cache/chrome-settings.jpg)
 ![Chrome](/images/clear-cache/chrome-privacy-settings.jpg)